 OfferUp - Need gear?
 Need to get rid of gear?
 This is a great, local, peer-to-peer marketplace.
 Great for fins that no longer fit, or anything else.

 Off limits: shirts, baggy shorts, rash guards, pants, skirts, tech suits (for 12&u), transparent fabrics, anything 'indecent', sports tape, extra flotation, wetsuits, zippers, frills / folds / loose material, electric motors...
+(USA Swimming Rules)

 Goggle clamp - Caps can help keep goggles in place.
 Caps can be pulled down to cover the top of goggles, creating a ramp to deflect water.
-They can be worn over the google strap to secure the goggle strap.
+They can be worn over the goggle strap to secure the goggle strap.
 This makes it difficult to remove goggles, but good for meets.

 Hair Care - Caps can keep hair mostly dry, but even if they don't, they reduce hair exposure to chlorine.

-TIGHT! - no air heads.
+TIGHT - no air heads.

 Hide your Hair - ALL of it!
-Bald is a good look on swimmers!
+Bald is a good look on swimmers.

 * competition goggles are smaller than recreation goggles, so 'adult' models often work well for age group swimmers.